vegaprotocol/specs/protocol/0010-MARG-margin_orchestration.md

 ### **Background - how margin levels are calculated**

 The [margin calculator](./0019-MCAL-margin_calculator.md) will calculate the margin levels when instructed to do so.
-It will return four margin levels for each trader:
+It will return five margin levels for each trader:

 1. maintenance margin
 1. order margin